markhaskamp-kr/python-syntax/README.md

-### unit tests to explore python syntax
+## unit tests to explore python syntax

-uses *virtualenv*
+### one time setup

+- checkout the repository
+- create virtual environment  *virtualenv*
+    - from project root directory
+> python3 -m venv env

+### daily use

+- activate *python* from virtual environment
-from .../python/syntax directory
+    - from project root directory
 > . env/bin/activate

 then

 **unittest help**

-python -m unittest -h
+> python -m unittest -h

 **run all the tests**